Deminarcis/PenBox/README.md

 -   I want this to be there when you need it, and have minimal impact when you dont
 -   Something controlable by an unpriveleged user

-This will likely be rough as I have no experience with podman until this.
+~~This will likely be rough as I have no experience with podman until this.~~ The original implementation was rough and not great to use.
+There was a lot missing and I felt like I was providing a disservice.
+This tool has been rebased to leverage[the distrobox project](https://github.com/89luca89/distrobox)
 ---

 *Any suggestions please don't hesitate to contact or open an issue*